Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 #### Specialized sort in a library

 cpp_intel_avx512 can be a great choice, if the input is assumed mostly random, and not of low-cardinality.
 When inputs of varying sizes have to be sorted and the appropriate hardware supporting AVX-512 is available.
-However one should be carful, in adopting new code [[4](https://github.com/numpy/numpy/pull/22315/#issuecomment-1434389399)].

 #### Specialized HPC code